Question: What is phish and when should you be suspicious of divulging private information?

 - Spelling and grammar mistakes.

-- Weird formatting and word usage (e.g. gratutious upper casing,
+- Weird formatting and word usage (e.g. gratuitous upper casing,

 inconsistent spacing, etc.).

-- Sender/recipient Email address or web URLs that are unfamiliar
+- Unfamiliar sender/recipient Email address or web URLs or

 - A tone of urgency (e.g. "Do it now!",